SaingHmineTun/ShanTranslitAndroid/README.md

-This is an Android Appliccation for transliterating between Shan and English.
+This is an Android Application for transliterating between Shan and English.